blin432/mom-ed/README.md

 MOM'd uses Heroku PostgresSQL, sequelize, PassportJS, and EJS templating.
 Users are able to login using PassportJs and see their events current scheduled events.
-They can delete and edit these events from their current dashboard which is stored within their user information on PostgresSQL.
+They are able to trigger CRUD operations from the current dashboard which has stored user information on PostgresSQL.

 ## CONTRIBUTORS